dekoza/mtgpl/RNA.rst

    Vigilance, trample, haste

    When End-Raze Forerunners enters the battlefield, other creatures you control get +2/+2 and gain vigilance and trample until end of turn.

+Enraged Ceratok
+   Enraged Ceratok can't be blocked by creatures with power 2 or less.

+Gatebreaker Ram
+   Gatebreaker Ram gets +1/+1 for each Gate you control.

+   As long as you control two or more Gates, Gatebreaker Ram has vigilance and trample.

+Gift of Strength
+   Target creature gets +3/+3 and gains reach until end of turn.

 Growth-Chamber Guardian